markoarsenal/rock-paper-scissors-lizard-spock/README.md

 ## How to run the project

-### Frontend

-- In your Terminal navigate to the frontend project
 - Run `npm install`
 - Run `npm run dev`
 - Open `http://localhost:5173/` in your browser to play the game